8 Weeks of Easy Family Dinners E-Cookbook!

 My kids know that their grandma is the best gravy maker ever.
 It’s not a joke – it’s actually her title.
 Well, given to her by them, but nonetheless, it’s a title well earned.
 Her mom taught her and she taught me, and while I make pretty damn good gravy, hers will always take the win.
 That’s why I’m sharing it with you!

 Absolutely!
-While I definitely recommend making homemade turkey gravy from scratch, you can cut that corner and use prepackaged turkey stock.
-It will still taste amazing and compliment your turkey.
+While I definitely recommend making homemade turkey gravy from scratch if you can, you can cut that corner and use prepackaged turkey or chicken stock.
+It will still taste amazing and complement your turkey.
 Keep in mind that quality matters, so don’t skimp if you’re buying it premade.